lencap/lux/README.md

   StrictHostKeyChecking  no
   UserKnownHostsFile     /dev/null
 ```

-## Networking
-The `web4` network can of course be named anything you want, and so can the IP address.
-Just make sure all respective DNS names point to the right IPs.

 ## Backup and Restore
 To backup a running system, run the `./luxbackup` script.
 The user context must have sudo privilege on the Docker host, in order to do a raw tar backup of the volumes under `/var/lib/docker/volumes/`.